emtee40/OpenGamePanel-wiki/Running-Windows-Game-Servers-on-Linux-using-WINE.md

 `exit`

 ### Create a Startup Script for the VNC Server

+Use one of the two methods below depending on your operating system.
+If your operating system uses the new systemd boot process, use the first guide.
+If your operating system uses the old init.d boot process, scroll down to the older init.d section.

 ***
 #### Systemd Service (Ubuntu 16.04+ / CentOS 7+ / Newer Operating Systems)